Handheld and StandaloneProgrammers

 It means that you have to train your staff more extensively and can expect many more mistakes and supervisor intervention

-Kanda mobile programmers also work really well if production is off site, in China for example.
+Kanda standalone programmers also work really well if production is off site, in China for example.
 All you have to do is load a

 programmer and send it to the factory with really easy instructions � no hassle and no mistakes, truly mobile.